Annonacin

-Annonacin is a chemical compound with toxic effects, especially in the nervous system, found in some fruits such as the paw paw, custard apples, soursop, and others from the family Annonaceae.
+Annonacin – a chemical compound with toxic effects on neurons in vitro, is found in some fruits, such as the paw paw, custard apples, soursop, and others from the family Annonaceae.
 It is a member of the class of compounds known as acetogenins.
 Annonacin-containing fruit products are regularly consumed throughout the West Indies for their traditional medicine uses.

 Traditional medicine

 Historically, plants and fruits of Annonaceae (particularly Annona muricata and Annona squamosa) have been consumed in various forms throughout the West Indies, usually as hot water extracts of leaves.
 These annonacin-containing herbal teas are thought to be useful in folk medicine.
 On the Caribbean island of Guadeloupe, such teas are consumed mainly for their sedative qualities.
 Use of annonacin products in Guadeloupe often lasts from early childhood through old age, and daily consumption is not uncommon.

 It was discovered in Guadeloupe that atypical Parkinsonism was predominant in elderly males, who regularly consume annonacin-containing herbal teas.
 Of 87 people with Parkinsonism transferred to one clinic between 1996 and 1998, 25% had Parkinson's, while 36% had progressive supranuclear palsy and 39% had atypical Parkinsonism.